Necuametl (MH634v)

 Stephanie Wood

-See the Florentine Codex image of a necuametl, which compares well to the tzihuactli, supporting the interpretation that they are both agaves.
+See the Florentine Codex image of a necuametl, which compares well to the tzihuactli, suggests that they are both agaves.
 See below.
 In some glyphs for both necuametl and tzihuactli, the visual can be what looks like a tree trunk with the branches cut off in such a way as to leave stubs.
 Since both of these terms have a "hua" sound, perhaps the tree or wood (cuahuitl) serves as a phonetic indicator.

 The gloss says nothing about feathers, so this is a puzzle.
 What bird provided this feather is also unclear, but it is something like the feathers associated with the names Ayocuan and Cuazol (see below).
 Quail feathers are striking.